The Public Theatre lobby is at sidewalk level.

 Handicapped Parking is located in the Lisbon Street parking lot, near the front of the building, facing Maple Street.

-The Public Theatre is pleased to offer hearing assistance free of charge to help patrons with hearing difficulties enjoy our productions to their fullest, no matter where they are seated in the Theater.
+The Public Theatre is pleased to offer hearing assistance free of charge for patrons with hearing difficulties, so that they may enjoy our productions no matter where they are seated in the theater.

 The Public Theatre’s Assisted Listening System

 was funded in part by

 Maine Arts Commission

 National Endowment for the Arts